tbonnair/academic-online-cv/content/Posts/StatPhys_ML/_index.md

 f(\beta) = -\frac{1}{N\beta} \log Z(\beta).
 $$

 <p align="justify"> A crucial remark when studying a system subject to randomness is that the free energy is itself a function of this randomness through its dependence on the partition function.
 In other terms, a given value of the free energy computed as above is only valid for <i>one</i> particular realisation of the disorder.
-However, an important result allowing statistical physics to effectively describe deterministic behaviours based on these microscopic probabilistic descriptions is that, when $N$ is very large ($N \to \infnty$ as we write mathematically), intensive thermodynamic potentials (such as the free energy density just above) actually <strong>concentrate</strong> around their average.
+However, an important result allowing statistical physics to effectively describe deterministic behaviours based on these microscopic probabilistic descriptions is that, when $N$ is very large ($N \to \infty$ as we write mathematically), intensive thermodynamic potentials (such as the free energy density just above) actually <strong>concentrate</strong> around their average.
 What this means is that all realisations of the disorder will lead to values of the free energy density that are very close to its average, and closer and closer as $N$ grows.
 So, basically, all we need to do when we analyse systems with large $N$ is to compute the average of the free energy $\overline{f(\beta)}$ and use it to study the behaviour of the system.
 This result at the heart of statistical physics is known as <strong>self-averageness</strong> (also called <strong>concentration of measure</strong> in the mathematical community).
 Nevertheless, computing the average of $\log Z(\beta)$ is not always an easy task to carry out analytically and some of the developments enabling to do so in complex disordered systems (known as spin glasses) led <strong>Giorgio Parisi</strong> to obtain a Nobel Prize in 2021.</p>

 ## Supervised machine learning and optimisation